ylepikhov/cutout-concept/README.md

 </html>
 ```

-Next, we "cut" it to parts and "mark" injection points.
+Next, we "cut" it to parts with {?cut-name} ... {/cut-name} and "mark" injection points with {mark-name}.

 ```
 <!DOCTYPE html>